bholloway/resolve-url-loader/packages/resolve-url-loader/docs/advanced-features.md

 ⚠️ **IMPORTANT** - This example is indicative only and is **not** advised.

-When this loader was originally relaesed it was very common for packages be broken to the point that a full file search was needed to locate assets referred to in CSS.
+When this loader was originally released it was very common for packages be broken to the point that a full file search was needed to locate assets referred to in CSS.
 While this was not performant some users really liked it.

 By customising the `generator` it is possibly to lazily provide a file search.
 So long as your criteria for success is that the file exists then the default `operation` can by used.